mchianale/loan_request_application/services/README.md

 ### How it works:

-We are supposed to know **Monthly Charges** and **Monthly Income** based on the previous service, but the **CreditCheckService** needs to compute **Monthly Payments** based on the requested loan amount, the loan term, and the annual interest rate of the future property region (using data from the regional [barometer](https://www.empruntis.com/financement/actualites/barometres_regionaux.php) which is updated daily).
+We are supposed to know **Monthly Charges** and **Monthly Income** based on the previous service, but the **CreditCheckService** needs to compute **Monthly Payments** based on the requested loan amount, the loan term, and the annual interest rate of the future property region (using data from [the regional barometer](https://www.empruntis.com/financement/actualites/barometres_regionaux.php) which is updated daily).

+## PropertyValuationService:

+The Property Valuation department is responsible for estimating the market value of the property for which the loan is requested.
+It helps assess the potential rental yield and the estimated property value based on various parameters like the type of property, its location, and market data.

+### How It Works:

+1. **Property Type Mapping**:
+   The service maps the property type provided in the request (e.g., house, apartment) to a corresponding type used in the market data.
+This is done using predefined mappings for different property types (`map_type_logement_v0` and `map_type_logement_v1`).

+2. **Surface Area Calculation**:
+   The service calculates the **average surface area** based on the property type and location (using INSEE code).
+If the surface data isn't available from the market, a fallback method is used, which provides default surface values depending on the property type.

+3. **Market Data Retrieval**:
+   Using the French [DVF API (Base des Valeurs Foncières)](https://github.com/cquest/dvf_as_api?tab=readme-ov-file), the service fetches recent property sales data for the specified location.
+It checks the sale price and the real surface area of properties similar to the one being evaluated.
+The data is filtered to include only properties within a reasonable range of the loan amount plus down payment.

+4. **Rental Yield Calculation**:
+   The rental yield is computed based on the market rent for a similar property and the loan amount.
+This helps in determining if the property is a profitable investment, particularly for rental purposes.

+### Key Calculations:

+- **Rental Yield**:
+  The rental yield is calculated as:
+  `Rental Yield = (Annual Rent / (Loan Amount + Down Payment)) * 100`

+- **Property Surface Area**:
+  If detailed surface data is available, it is used to calculate the estimated property value per square meter.
+If not, average values are used based on the type of property.

+- **Annual Rent**:
+  The annual rent is calculated based on the **average rent per square meter** for the property type and location, multiplied by the **property surface area**.

+- **Potential Property Value**:
+  The potential property value is determined by adding the loan amount and down payment, then applying a threshold ratio to estimate the market value.